Reveloper/TwhExt/Doc short/Getting started.md

 ## Generate a URL link to your app as Tonhub extension

-You can create links to your app as an Tonhub extension with [Tonhub Link Generator](https://developers.tonhub.com/docs/tonhub-link-generator).
-Also you can validate your metadata headers with this tool as it allows you to preview extension's:
+You can create links to your app as a Tonhub extension with [Tonhub Link Generator](https://developers.tonhub.com/docs/tonhub-link-generator).
+In addition, you can validate your metadata headers with this tool as it allows you to preview extension's:
 - Title
 - Description
 - Theme Color
 - Logo
 - Icon image
-- Blurhash generated from image show before Image has loaded
+- Blurhash (Image, wich generated from icon image show before Image has loaded)

 <img width="919" alt="1 - gettingstarted" src="https://user-images.githubusercontent.com/39581753/179059354-c2656e9d-890c-4075-9f16-c7b09ced7680.png">